Aravidu Rama Raja I

 Aravidu Rama Raja I was a prominent military leader and noble of the Vijayanagara Empire belonging to the Aravidu Family.
 He played a key role in defending the empire against the expansionist ambitions of the Bahamani and Bijapur sultanates.
-Alongside his son, Timma Raja, he inflicted a defeat on Yusuf Adil Shah of Bijapur in the battles of Kandanavolu and Adavani securing Vijayanagara’s northern frontiers.
+Alongside his son Thimma, he inflicted a defeat on Yusuf Adil Shah of Bijapur in the battles of Kandanavolu and Adavani securing Vijayanagara’s northern frontiers.
 He also supported Viranarasimha Raya in consolidating his rule in 1505.

 Family

 Aravidu Rama Raja I was a member of the Aravidu family.
-He was the son of Aravidu Bukka and Ballambika, the father of Aravidu Thimma and Sri Ranga Raja, and the grandfather of Vijayanagara Empire regent Rama Raya. served as general under Saluva Dynasty ruler Thimma Raja and Tuluva Dynasty ruler Viranarasimha Raya.
+He was the son of Aravidu Bukka and Ballambika, the father of Aravidu Thimma and Sri Ranga Raja, and the grandfather of Vijayanagara Empire regent Rama Raya.
+He served as general under Saluva Dynasty ruler Thimma Raja and Tuluva Dynasty ruler Viranarasimha Raya.